-Fixed remuneration, consisting of base salary, superannuation and non-monetary benefits, are reviewed annually by the Nomination and Remuneration Committee, based on individual and business unit performance, the overall performance of the company and consolidated entity and comparable market remunerations.
+Fixed remuneration, consisting of base salary, superannuation and non-monetary benefits, are reviewed annually by the Nomination and Remuneration Committee, based on individual and business unit performance, the overall performance of the Consolidated Entity and comparable market remunerations.

-Executives can receive their fixed remuneration in the form of cash or other fringe benefits (for example motor vehicle benefits) where it does not create any additional costs to the consolidated entity or company and adds additional value to the executive.
+Executives can receive their fixed remuneration in the form of cash or other fringe benefits (for example motor vehicle benefits) where it does not create any additional costs to the Consolidated Entity and provides additional value to the executive.

 The variable short-term incentives ('STI') are set covering financial and operational measures of performance.
-Measures are set to cover business unit and overall company and consolidated entity performances.
-The total potential STI available is set at a level so as to provide a sufficient incentive for the executive to achieve the operational targets of the company and consolidated entity and so that the cost to the company and consolidated entity is reasonable in the circumstances.
+Measures include business unit and overall Consolidated Entity performances.
+The total potential STI available is set at a level so as to provide a sufficient incentive for the executive to achieve the operational targets of the Consolidated Entity and so that the cost to the Consolidated Entity is reasonable in the circumstances.
 Actual STI payments are made subject to the extent that specific targets set at the beginning of the financial year are met.
 Payments made are usually delivered as a cash bonus.

 The variable long-term incentives ('LTI') are designed to reward executives in a manner which aligns this element of the remuneration with the creation of shareholder value.
 LTI grants to executives are delivered in the form of options.
-LTI grants are only made to executives who are able to influence the generation of shareholder wealth and thus have a direct impact on the company and consolidated entity's performance.
+LTI grants are only made to executives who are able to influence the generation of shareholder wealth and thus have a direct impact on the Consolidated Entity's performance.
 No LTI grants were issued during the current financial year.

-Consolidated entity performance and link to remuneration
+Consolidated Entity performance and link to remuneration

-Executive fixed remuneration is not directly linked to the performance of the company and consolidated entity.
+Executive fixed remuneration is not directly linked to the performance of the Company and Consolidated Entity.
 Bonus and incentive payments are at the discretion of the Board.
-Incentives have not been accrued to key management personnel ('KMP') during the year under review as the performance targets were not achieved.
+Incentives have not been accrued to key management personnel during the financial year under review as the performance targets were not achieved.